Export Data to Excel in Java

 • dataFormatString: Date format string for cells

-• convertStringToNumber: Indicates if this method will try to convert string to number.
+• convertStringToNumber: Indicates if this method will try to convert string to a number.

 Export Data to Excel with Merged Cells in Java